 Associate Director of Academic Strategic Planning

 As the associate director of academic strategic planning, my work includes collaborating with NIU colleges and campus offices to promote and advance the University Honors Program.
-I also serve as the program adviser and supervisor of Honors Fellows.
-Mentoring students as they work to meet their professional and personal goals and complete their honors program requirements is an integral part of the work I do.
+I serve as one of the program advisors and supervise Honors Fellows.
+In addition, I support students as they complete their Senior Honors Capstone projects.

 Prior to moving to Illinois in 2009, I worked as a teacher in the K-12 public education system in Shiprock and Albuquerque, New Mexico and concluded my teaching career as an inclusion specialist in Davis, California.
 I earned my bachelor's degree from New Mexico State University in elementary education with an endorsement in special education and my master's degree in adult and higher education at NIU.